voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

     database.

-    Note, however, that samples only store the `filepath` to the media, not the raw media itself; FiftyOne does not create duplicate copies of your data!
+    Note, however, that samples only store the `filepath` to the media, not the raw media itself.
+FiftyOne does not create duplicate copies of your data!

 **Dataset formats**